toninau/toninau.github.io/src/posts/make-illegal-states-unrepresentable-when-designing-react-components.md

 title: 'Make illegal states unrepresentable when designing React components'
 description: 'Representing the logic of the component using types.'
 published: '2025-04-22'
+updated: '2025-04-29'
+---

+_This post was inspired by [Designing with types: Making illegal states unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)._

 ---

 Let's say we're working on a React project and we need to create a basic reusable button component.